NCAR/DART/models/clm/tutorial/README.rst

 it writes the source code that supports the observations.
 This provides the necessary support for the specific observations that we wish to assimilate into CLM.
-For more information see the `preprocess documentation  <https:/docs.dart.ucar.edu/en/latest/guide/preprocess-program.html>`__
+For more information see the :doc:`preprocess documentation. <../../../guide/preprocess-program>`

 First make sure the list of ``obs_def`` and ``obs_quantity`` module source codes are contained in the ``&preprocess_nml`` namelist within the ``input.nml``.